AdobeDocs/analytics.en/help/analyze/pwa/pwa.md

 ***
 ```

-For more information on editing the AppMeasurement.js file, see [Inserting code into the AppMeasurement.js file](https://docs.adobe.com/content/help/en/analytics/implementation/implement-analytics-with-dtm/analytics-tool/t-appmeasurement-code.html).
+For more information on editing the AppMeasurement.js file, see [Insert core AppMeasurement code](/help/implement/other/dtm/c-aa-tool/t-appmeasurement-code.md).

-For examples of configurations in the AppMeasurement.js file, see [Configuring the AppMeasurement.js file](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/appmeasure-mjs-pagecode.html#section_042412C29CC249E298F19B2BC2F43CE7).
+For more information about configuring the AppMeasurement.js file, see [Configuration variables overview](/help/implement/vars/config-vars/configuration-variables.md) and the individual variable-specific pages in the same subchapter.

-For more information on the characteristics of the AppMeasurement.js file, see the [Javascript implementation overview](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/appmeasurement-js/appmeasure-mjs.html).
+For more information on the characteristics of the AppMeasurement.js file, see the [Javascript implementation overview](/help/implement/js/overview.md).